kerberos-io/vault/docker/README.md

 ### Add an account

-Now we have create a storage provider, we'll need to provide access to that provider by creatign an account.
+Now we have create a storage provider, we'll need to provide access to that provider by creating an account.
 An account contains credentials that can be used by a Kerberos Agents in the storage provider, in other words an account protects a storage provider from the outside, and only allows operations on it by using the correct account credentials.

 Open the account page, by selectig the `Accounts` navigation item.
 Select the `+ Add Account` button.
 Fill-in the required fields to create an account.